holochain/happ-build-tutorial/README.md

 hc-sandbox: Connected successfully to a running holochain
 ```

 Now you'll have holochain waiting with an [AppInterface](https://github.com/holochain/holochain/blob/363af6d8af8d18e4616f6aa56ad4d1f0fabaafb7/crates/holochain_conductor_api/src/app_interface.rs#L5-L130) for a connection at port 8888.
-You can connect to it with a [UI](https://github.com/holochain/holochain-conductor-api) or [any other process](https://github.com/holochain/conductor-client-rust).
 You also have holochain waiting with an [AdminInterface](https://github.com/holochain/holochain/blob/363af6d8af8d18e4616f6aa56ad4d1f0fabaafb7/crates/holochain_conductor_api/src/admin_interface.rs#L8-L386) on port (subject to vary) 45843 as mentioned in the logs.

+Now that you're here, you can connect to the app interface from a client and call your Zome functions!
+How to do so is covered elsewhere, including a companion tutorial specifically compatible with this repository called ["How to call your hApp"](https://github.com/holochain/happ-client-call-tutorial).
+There are libraries for helping from different languages, such as [javascript](https://github.com/holochain/holochain-conductor-api) and [Rust](https://github.com/holochain/conductor-client-rust), but it is entirely possible from other languages with Websockets functionality, if you follow the protocol.

+> If you have rerun step 4 (rebuilt your hApp) and you are prepared to lose any data in your sandbox, stop the process and run `hc sandbox clean`, then rerun the step 6 command to have a fresh sandbox with your updated hApp.

 You can look at the [documentation of `hc sandbox`](https://github.com/holochain/holochain/blob/363af6d8af8d18e4616f6aa56ad4d1f0fabaafb7/crates/hc_sandbox/README.md) to learn more on how to manage sandboxes.
 For a quick helper: in case you shut down your running conductor, you can start it again using `hc sandbox run`.